Saturday, March 10, 2012

 1962: Bruce Channel had himself a #1 song with "Hey!
 Baby".

-1964: Paul Simon and Art Garfunkel recorded the acoustic "The Sounds of Silence".
+1964: Paul Simon and Art Garfunkel recorded the acoustic "The Sounds Of Silence" at Columbia Records Studios in New York City.
 Later, the record company would add electric guitar, bass and drums, without the knowledge of either performer, and release the song as a single.

 1967: Sonny & Cher appeared on the television show Man From U.N.C.L.E. on NBC.

-1971: Allen Klein, manager of the Beatles, was barred from involvement in the group's affairs as the group resolved their remaining issues.
+1971: Allen Klein, chosen by John Lennon, George Harrison, and Ringo Starr to be the manager of the Beatles after Brian Epstein died, was barred from involvement in the group's affairs as the group resolved their remaining issues.

 1973: "Love Train" by the O'Jays was the #1 R&B hit for the fourth week.